Priced from $140,000 to $7,950,000.

 Santa Rosa Beach condos by name

-Santa Rosa Beach Land and Lots
+Santa Rosa Beach, FL Land and Lots

 Santa Rosa Beach is the main community in South Walton County.
 This is the largest geographical area.
-It hosts many different smaller communities like Dune Allen, Gulf Place and Blue Mountain Beach.
+It hosts many different smaller communities like Dune Allen, Gulf Place, and Blue Mountain Beach.
 Then North Santa Rosa Beach makes up areas from around Sacred Heart Hospital all the way to Point Washington all of which are north of Highway 98.
 The only golf course with homes along 30a is Santa Rosa Golf and Beach Club.

 Santa Rosa Beach subdivisions

 This large subdivision is located approximately 1/2 mile from Ed Walline Beach Park and just a little bit closer to Gulf Place neighborhood.
 Originally the neighborhood was scattered with custom homes.
-Around 2015 DR Horton home builders bought up a large amount of lots and land then built several different floor plans.
+Around 2015 DR Horton home builders bought up a large number of lots and land then built several different floor plans.

 consisting of just a few homesites on N. Spooky Ln.
 Is the neighborhood of Dune Crossing.
 It is only a few hundred yards away from Gulf Place.
 It’s also a very short and easy walk to get to the public Beach access at Ed Walline.
 If you’re hungry there are many restaurants within walking or biking distance.
 The homes in this neighborhood are all large luxury properties.

 This is one of my favorite neighborhoods in Santa Rosa Beach.
 The homesites are on both the north and south side of scenic highway 30a.
 Surrounding the tasty restaurant, Goatfeathers.
 It is a mixture of primary residents and vacation rental homes.